mimikefas/Supply-Chain-Report/README.md

 - Delivery delays were common in 2025, especially for new customers.

 ## Supplier Insights
+This section focuses on supplier activity, performance, and contribution to the supply chain in terms of quantity supplied, revenue earned, and product availability.
+It also considers supplier ratings where available.
 - 15 suppliers | 387,000 units supplied | €43.41B revenue.
 - Top suppliers by quantity: Nguyen Matthews, Fitzpatrick Ltd, Moore Group.
 - Top revenue supplier: Bowers and Sons.